Ben Crump to represent family of Jacob Blake

+Civil rights activist and attorney Ben Crump abhors the actions of the Kenosha Police Department account of what happened in the Jacob Blale shooting.

-Kenosha Police Department said the “officer involved shooting” happened shortly after 17:00 on Sunday.
+said the “officer involved shooting” happened shortly after 5:00 p.m. on Sunday.
 It added that officers had provided “immediate aid” to Mr Blake, who was taken to a hospital in Milwaukee in serious condition.
-Blake has been declared by medical experts and his father as “paralyzed fro the wist down.”
-The 28-year-old who broke a fight between two women, will never walk again.
+Blake has been declared by medical experts and his father as “paralyzed fro the waist down.”
+The 28-year-old who broke up a fight between two women, will never walk again.

-The person who shot the graphic and disturbing video, Raysean White, said that before he began taking it, he saw police wrestle with Blake.
-He said police punched and Tasered Blake.
+The person who shot the graphic and disturbing video, Raysean White, said that before he began recording, he saw police wrestle with Blake.
+He said police punched and tasered Blake.

 “Jacob kind of leaned on the car and they proceeded to wrestle him toward the back of the car and he went to the other side,” Mr White told CNN.